-The figure shows the interbank loans and deposits as % of total assets of domestic banking groups and stand-alone banks, foreign (EU and non-EU) controlled branches, in 2016 left-hand scale).
+The figure shows the interbank loans and deposits as % of total assets of domestic banking groups and stand-alone banks, foreign (EU and non-EU) controlled subsidiaries and foreign (EU and non-EU) controlled branches, in 2016 left-hand scale).
 The points present the share of foreign bank ownership as % of total assets (right-hand scale).
 The data for United Kingdom is for the year 2015.